 Visual and Performing Arts Center

 In November 2018, Frisco ISD voters approved a $691 million bond package to provide funding to build new schools and facilities and maintain and repair existing facilities.
 Part of the package earmarked $43 million for a fine arts facility that includes an auditorium, gallery space, instructional training and office space.
-The community charged the District with exploring a partnership with either the City of Frisco or a private entity before building the facility.

 The fine arts facility would expand future-ready learning and student opportunities in Frisco ISD.